COVID-19 and the UAlbany LGBTQ+ Community

 LGBTQ+ students may not have access to computers, high-speed internet and/or software needed to complete coursework and other scholarly activities.

-If the lack of, or outdatedness of, your technology is hindering your work, please visit the Academic Resources for Students page on the University's COVID-19 website.
+If the lack of, or outdatedness of, your technology is hindering your work, please contact the Dean of Students Office at [email protected] or 518-442-5501.
 University staff can recommend solutions or help you access the technology you need.

 LGBTQ+ individuals encounter more hurdles to seeking healthcare services, which result in more negative health outcomes.